CaveAgent: Transforming LLMs into Stateful Runtime Operators: Features

 \subsubsection{Architectural Advantages: Loops and Conditionals}

-The analysis reveals that CaveAgent's superiority stems from its ability to generate programming constructs, specifically loops (used in 92\% of winning cases) and conditionals (83\%), which resolve the semantic gaps inherent in single-step function calling.
+The analysis reveals that CaveAgent's improvements stem from its ability to generate programming constructs, specifically loops (used in 92\% of winning cases) and conditionals (83\%), which resolve the semantic gaps inherent in single-step function calling.

 \paragraph{Exhaustive State Exploration via Loops.} Tasks requiring global search (e.g., "return the order sent to Texas") baffled the baseline agent, which typically checked only 1--2 arbitrary orders.
 In contrast, CaveAgent generated \texttt{for}-loops to iterate through all user orders.
 For instance, in Task 26, the agent iterated through \texttt{user.orders}, checked \texttt{order.address.state} for "TX", and correctly identified the target order without hallucination.